Tortoiseshell cat: Sex linkage

+Leonard Doncaster was the first to prove sex linkage of the tortoiseshell coat coloration; i.e. that tortoiseshell is the female heterozygote of orange and black (X^{O}X^{o}) with the corresponding male being orange (X^{O}Y).
+In the course of his studies he discovered that the rare tortoiseshell male is often sterile.

-Male cats, like males of other therian mammals, are heterogametic (XY).
-The single X chromosome does not undergo X-inactivation, ergo coat color is determined by which O-gene allele is present.
-Accordingly, the cat's coat will be either entirely orange or melanistic (respectively X^{O}Y or X^{o}Y).
-Very rarely (approximately 1 in 3,000) a male tortoiseshell or calico is born; these typically have an extra X chromosome (XXY), a condition known in humans as Klinefelter syndrome, and their cells undergo an X-inactivation process like in females.
+Very rarely (approximately 1 in 3,000) a male tortoiseshell is born; these typically have an extra X chromosome (XXY), a condition known in humans as Klinefelter syndrome, and their cells undergo an X-inactivation process like in females.
 As in humans, these cats often are sterile because of the imbalance in sex chromosomes.
-Some male calico or tortoiseshell cats may be chimeras, which result from fusion in early development of two (fraternal twin) embryos with different color genotypes; these torties can pass only one color to their offspring, not both, according to which of the two original embryos its testes are descended from.
+Some male tortoiseshell cats may be chimaeras, which result from fusion in early development of two (fraternal twin) embryos with different color genotypes; these torties can pass only one color to their offspring, not both, according to which of the two original embryos its testes are descended from.
 Others are mosaics, in which the XXY condition arises after conception and the cat is a mixture of cells with different numbers of X chromosomes.